 - Train your team: always oldest color first

-Many restaurants use an app like KitchenNmbrs to track FIFO rotations and train their team in good inventory practices.
+Many restaurants use apps like KitchenNmbrs to track rotation schedules and train staff on proper inventory management.

 How do you apply FIFO? (step by step)